imrenagi/solarcity_challenge/README.md

 * Adding gender options (male/female)
 * Adding error dialog if user doesn't fill all the required fields.
 * Adding a popup dialog to show the survey result.
 The result is shown by using two graphs.
 They are the survey result grouped by gender and by the age.
-The purpose of this graphs is just to show the result and how people's interest in solar panel is.
+The purpose of this graphs is just to show the result and how people's interest in solar panel.

 ## Architecture